sidahmedcodes/MegaPi-recycling-robot/README.md

 ## 🙏 Acknowledgments

 We'd like to thank:
-- Our amazing project advisor, Dr. Johnson, for the guidance and letting us stay in the lab after hours
-- The university's engineering department for providing equipment and funding
+- Our amazing project advisor, Terki Nadjiba, for the guidance and letting us stay in the lab after hours and for providing equipment and funding
-- The open source community for the libraries and tools that made this possible
-- Our fellow students who helped test the robot and gave valuable feedback

 ---

-*Built with ❤️ by Jamie and Alex*
+*Built with ❤️ by Haouioui Sid Ahmed and Houhou Mohamed Dhia Eddine*

-*University of Engineering Excellence, Class of 2023*
+*University of mohamed khider of biskra, 2025*